NextZtepS/SharedRecipe_app/README.md

 - searching for any recipe that might suit your interest
 - enjoying an immersive UI experience both on mobile and desktop

-### Latest release (1.0.1)
+### Latest release (1.0.2)
-- more visibility control of your menu
-- better reactive UI for mobile devices
-- secure validations on multiple site actions
+- optimized image url to improve loading performance
+- improved image viewport size

-### Upcoming release (1.0.2)
+### Upcoming release (1.0.3)
-- more secure image sizing regulation
+- to be determined

 ## Technology

 SharedRecipe is the web application built on the Svelte and Firebase infrastructure.
 The codebase is implemented in Svelte and Typescripts.
 Back-end infrastructure is supported by Firebase services, including: Authentication, Firestore Database, Storage, Hosting, and Functions.
 Styling in this app is implemented using Tailwind CSS with DaisyUI plugin.